ORBAT/S4QS-RS/README.md

         "ACL": "bucket-owner-full-control"
       }
     },

     // Manifest uploader options.
     // Required.
     "manifestUploader": {
       // Maximum number of URIs to have in each manifest (see maxWaitSeconds)
       // Required.
       "maxToUpload": 25,

       // Upload manifests at intervals of maxWaitSeconds seconds, as long as they have over 0 messages.
       // Required.
       "maxWaitSeconds": 600,

       // Value of "mandatory" property of manifest items.
       // Required.
       "mandatory": true,

       // Bucket to upload manifests to.
       // Required.
       "bucket": "manifest-bucket",

       // Prefix for manifest keys.
 "In-flight" manifests are stored in bucket/prefix/inflight/YYYY-MM-DD/manifestFileName.json.
       // If the Redshift COPY is successful, manifests are moved to bucket/prefix/successful/, and if the COPY fails they are
       // moved to bucket/prefix/failed/
       // Required.
       "prefix": "s4qs/manifests/",

       // How many times uploads should be retried.
 Retries have a backoff of 1.5^nRetries * 1000ms, so the first
       // retry will happen after 1000ms, the 2nd after 1500ms, the 3rd after 2250ms, 4th after 3375ms etc.
       // S4QS will throw an exception and exit if the upload fails despite the retries.
       // Optional, will default to 0, meaning S4QS will exit immediately on the first upload error.
       "retries": 5
     },
-    // LRU cache options.
-Used for message deduplication.
-    // Optional.
-See https://github.com/isaacs/node-lru-cache for possible options.
-    "LRU": {
-      "max": 1000
-    },

     // this will be added to the end of the table name when doing COPYs.
     // Useful for having different tables for different NODE_ENVs.
     // Optional.